davynyakinyua/davynyakinyua/README.md

 # Hello world,
 I am currently working on becoming a full stack Developer

-My repos the odins recipe and landing page are my latest works on github
+My latest works include a javascript game of "Rock paper scissors" a game played on the browser console.

 # links to the sites are below;